lucianefalcao/switch-theme/README.md

 # Switch Theme

-This project show how to
+This project show how to dynamically switch between themes in Flutter using InheritedWidgets to manage the state.